Cottage Cheese Breakfast Muffins with Mushrooms and Feta

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-These cottage cheese and egg muffins make a good breakfast for low-carb or low-glycemic eating plans.
-The amount of flour per muffin is minimal, but the muffins would be phase 2 or 3 for the original South Beach Diet and wouldn’t be suitable for Keto.
+These cottage cheese muffins make a good breakfast for low-carb or low-glycemic eating plans.
+The amount of flour per muffin is minimal, but the muffins would be phase 2 or 3 for the original South Beach Diet.
 The muffins do contain a significant amount of fat from almond meal, Parmesan cheese, and Feta cheese, so this would be a personal choice if you’re following the original South Beach diet.
-Use white whole wheat flour for South Beach.
 I really like the texture of the muffins with the tiny bit of flour.
-But if you need a variation that’s gluten-free or lower in carbs, I’d replace the flour with Flaxseed Meal (affiliate link).
+But if you need a variation that’s Keto or Gluten-Free, just replace the flour with Flaxseed Meal or Hemp Hearts.

 Find More Recipes Like This One: